Uncategorized

 The Role of ACOs in Advancing Health Equity: A Comparison Between MSSP and ACO REACH

 CMS’s recent integration of health equity into its new and existing value-based payment (VBP) programs (as outlined below) signals a strong commitment to equitable care delivery.
-We expect health equity to be incorporated into additional federal programs and for private payers to follow CMS’s example in designing their own plans for managing the diverse needs … Read more
+We expect health equity to be incorporated into additional federal programs and for private payers to follow CMS’s example in designing their own plans for managing the diverse needs … Continue reading

 Digital Health Private Investment Q2 2022

 In April 2022, we published a blog post exploring Q1 digital health funding within the US using a framework introduced by Leavitt Partners in a recently published whitepaper.
 Applying the same methods, we tracked funding across the digital health landscape In Q2.
-Q2 saw 144 deals in digital health for a total investment of $4.6 billion and an average deal … Read more
+Q2 saw 144 deals in digital health for a total investment of $4.6 billion and an average deal … Continue reading

 Tracking Q1 Digital Health Private Investing In 2022 Using A New Taxonomy

 The COVID-19 pandemic significantly accelerated the demand for digital healthcare alternatives.
 As a result, private investors are looking for promising digital health startups or companies to financially back.
 One common problem investors will undoubtedly encounter when assessing opportunities in digital health is that stakeholders are often not speaking the same language.
-In February 2022, Leavitt Partners … Read more
+In February 2022, Leavitt Partners … Continue reading

 Nutrition’s role in better health outcomes (both physical and mental) and potential cost savings is spurring increased innovation within the healthcare sector.
 Providers are increasingly interested in how to best connect their patients to quality food, which means that health plans are figuring if (and how) they will reimburse for increasing nutrition security.
-Here are … Read more
+Here are … Continue reading

-6 Ways to Reduce Health Inequities during the COVID-19 Pandemic
+6 ways to reduce health inequities during the COVID-19 pandemic

 Although the traumatic circumstances of the COVID-19 pandemic have exacerbated existing health inequities, it has also fueled an immediacy to address them.
-The CDC recently released two grant-funded initiatives for state and local health departments to mitigate COVID-19 related health disparities: With a combined estimated total program funding of $2.5 billion, many health departments will … Read more
+The CDC recently released two grant-funded initiatives for state and local health departments to mitigate COVID-19 related health disparities: With a combined estimated total program funding of $2.5 billion, many health departments will … Continue reading